 What is an objection?

-An objection is a formal process for resolving disputes between you and us about our assessment or reassessment of your tax liability or about a First Home Owner Grant (FHOG) decision or payroll tax decision (e.g. a decision to group companies or your status as a charitable body) that we have made.
+An objection is a formal internal review process for resolving disputes between you and us about our assessment or reassessment of your tax liability or payroll tax decision, for example our decision to group companies or on your status as a charitable body.

 Alternatives to lodging an objection